microsoft/just/packages/just-task/README.md

 ### Asynchronous tasks with callback

 There are times when a callback-based async task is desired.
 There are times when the task is waiting on the completion of an asynchronous procedure from Node.js.
-Since most long-running Node.js function expects a callback to notify completion, `build-rig` supports this feature.
+Since most long-running Node.js function expects a callback to notify completion, `just-task` supports this feature.

 ```ts
 task('async-task-callback', function(cb) {